 Used to be to get this info on teaching fractions using manipulatives you had to come to a seminar or training, usually held in Idaho...now I think the next one will be in LA or maybe Las Vegas...if we ever do one again.
 It's on my list but it could be a while.
 Nothing like in person training but it's costly and you have to travel and all that goes with it and blah, blah, blah.
 Much easier to just learn how to use base ten blocks by going the the house of math.
 Yes I know my fraction page needs serious work.

 Now you can learn to use your base ten blocks for much more than addition, subtraction, and place value plus you have all the pages on this blog.
-First we see fraction multiplication and why nothing is getting smaller we are just counting parts of a part and if you insist yes a third of a half is smaller but we were counting not doing magic and with 1/2 ÷ 1/4 = 2 really nothing got bigger we were counting quarters.
+First we see fraction multiplication and why nothing is getting smaller, we are just counting parts of a part and if you insist yes a third of a half is smaller but we were counting not doing magic and with 1/2 ÷ 1/4 = 2 really nothing got bigger we were counting quarters.
 Two of them.
 Observe:

 Here is a quick lesson with the symbols no blocks for why invert and multiply.
 Division of fractions.
 Also easy to understand.
 If you want to see the whole lesson go to Sarah's page.
 There you will see us use manipulatives to make fractions clear and easy.
 And you will get the joke about "clear"...